cs01/nullsafe-c/README.md

 - [x] Typedef support for nullability annotations
 - [x] Real-world code compatibility (tested on cJSON, SQLite)
 - [x] IDE tooling (use C!'s `clangd` binary)
-- [x] GitHub Actions CI/CD for building releases

-## How It Works

-cbang implements **flow-sensitive nullability analysis** directly in Clang's semantic analyzer.
-Unlike languages like Swift, TypeScript, or Kotlin that have flow analysis built into their type systems from the start, C!'s implementation brings this capability to C by layering it onto Clang's traditionally flow-insensitive type system.
-When you write `if (p)`, the compiler tracks that `p` is non-null within that branch and allows you to use it where a non-nullable pointer is expected—all without runtime overhead.

 ### Future Work
 - [ ] **Dereference checking**: Error when dereferencing nullable pointers (`*p` where `p` is `int*`)
 - [ ] Multi-level pointer support (`**!`, `***!` syntax)
 - [ ] Standard library nullability annotations (libc headers)
 - [ ] Bounds safety integration (combine with `-fbounds-safety`)
-- [ ] Optional runtime null checks for debug builds
 - [ ] Interop mode for gradual adoption in existing codebases

+## How It Works

+cbang implements **flow-sensitive nullability analysis** directly in Clang's semantic analyzer.
+Unlike languages like Swift, TypeScript, or Kotlin that have flow analysis built into their type systems from the start, C!'s implementation brings this capability to C by layering it onto Clang's traditionally flow-insensitive type system.
+When you write `if (p)`, the compiler tracks that `p` is non-null within that branch and allows you to use it where a non-nullable pointer is expected—all without runtime overhead.

 ---